futuregrid/cloud-metrics/log-analyzer/README.md

 INSTALATION
 ===========

-please download the code from github with ....
+please download the code/egg from github with ....

-  cd log-analyzer
-  emacs Makefile

-make changes to the location of where you like to install the scripts e.g.

-  DEPLOY_PATH=/share
+make distall
 make install

-This will create directories
+This will install the programs in

-/share/futuregrid with its subdirectories
+/usr/bin/*

+#TODO:
 Do not forget to set the

   FG_HOME_LOG_ANALYZER